-The dynaload may be used for AC load testing, within its ratings, by the use of an external bridge rectifier, so that the dynaload sees pulsating DC, but the AC source sees an AC load.
-The effect of the rectifier is to slightly distort the dynaload characteristics at low voltages and currents.
-The dynaload is not normally recommended for testing AC sources above 1000 cycles due to its limited speed of response, unless the user specifically recognizes the load characteristics at higher frequencies.
+The Dynaload may be used for AC load testing, within its ratings, by the use of an external bridge rectifier so that the Dynaload sees pulsating DC, but the AC source sees an AC load.
+The effect of the rectifier is to slightly distort the Dynaload characteristics at low voltages and currents.
+The Dynaload is not normally recommended for testing AC sources above 1000 cycles due to its limited speed of response, unless the user specifically recognizes the load characteristics at higher frequencies.

-The dynaload may also be used as a current or voltage regulator rather than a load for special applications as illustrated in Sections 3.2 and 3.5.
+The Dynaload may also be used as a current or voltage regulator rather than a load for special applications as described on pages 12 and 14.